ywkaras/trafficserver/doc/admin-guide/plugins/xdebug.en.rst

     The ``X-Milestones`` header contains detailed information about how long the transaction took to traverse portions of the HTTP state machine.
-The timing information is obtained from the :c:func:`TSHttpTxnMilestoneGet` API.
+The timing information is obtained from the :cpp:func:`TSHttpTxnMilestoneGet` API.
 Each milestone value is a fractional number of seconds since the beginning of the transaction.